 Organic Light-Emitting Diode (OLED)

+OLED panels blow the rest away when it comes to raw image quality.
 Every pixel in an OLED display is an extremely small LED light, able to produce both light and colour in a single element.
+This, along with almost endless black levels, means OLEDs have the best contrast ratio and dynamic range.
+The ability to switch and and off individual LEDs results in an almost instantaneous response time which means ghosting is a worry of the past.
 OLED displays do not require a traditional backlight because each pixel produces its own light.

 When considering backlight, it's important to first understand that LCD and LED are not mutually exclusive technologies.
 LED monitors are still LCDs, but simply use a different type of backlight; what we know as LED TVs are essentially LED-backlit LCD TVs.
 Up until the advent of LED backlighting (now the backlight of choice), many monitors used cold cathode fluorescent (CCFL) tubes as a backlight.
 There are three types of backlights currently being used in computer monitors: EL-WED, RGB LEDs, and WLED.